I work closely with local accountants and lawyers who can provide their expertise and answer any questions you have.

-It is best to contact your accountant as soon as you decide to list your property.
 Non-resident sellers must report their property sales to Revenue Canada.
 Revenue Canada will in turn issue a clearance certificate in exchange for an estimate of taxes owing.
-This certificate ensures that you have paid all your Canadian taxes before you take the money from your investment out of the country.
+This certificate ensures that you have paid all your Canadian taxes before you take the proceeds from the sale out of the country.
 Up to 50% of the gross sales proceeds may be held until a clearance certificate is issued.
-It currently may take up to 16 weeks to obtain a clearance certificate.
+Currently, it can take up to 16 weeks to obtain a clearance certificate.
 This will be held until your Canadian Income Tax Return is filed; which must be done in the year you sell your property.
 Contact your local accountant for more information and professional advice.